Introduction to eformsign¶

 Using Web Form Designer

-You can create a template by uploading a document file (PDF, Word, Excel, PowerPoint, or image files) on eformsign and then adding the participants who can fill in the document and adding components to the uploaded document in the Design form step.
+You can create a template by uploading a document file (PDF, Word, Excel, PowerPoint, or image files) on eformsign and then adding the participants who can fill in the document and adding fields to the uploaded document in the Design form step.
 Then, configure settings including General, Set permissions, Workflow, Field, and Notification settings in the Configure step.
 Then, you can save and deploy the template for use.
 Finally, you can go to New from template, select a template you want to create a document from, and then send the document to recipients.

-Using Form Builder
+Using Form Builder (MS Office add-in)

-You can create a template by creating or opening a document file in Microsoft Office (Word, Excel, and PowerPoint), and then using the ribbon menu (named OZ in Office) to add the components you want such as text, signature, and date onto the document.
+You can create a template by creating or opening a document file in Microsoft Office (Word, Excel, and PowerPoint), and then using the ribbon menu (named OZ in Office) to add the fields you want such as text, signature, and date onto the document.
 Then, you can upload the template you created onto eformsign by clicking the Upload button in the ribbon menu.

 After uploading the template, set General, Set permissions, Workflow, Field, and Notification settings, and then save and deploy the template.